 The magnificent Marquez de Dos Aguas Palace is an iconic building and a shining example of Rococo architecture that will transport you back to the 18th century.

 Nowadays, the palace houses the National Museum of Ceramics and Sumptuary Arts, where you can admire hundreds of pieces of pottery, porcelain, and ceramics as well as gorgeous pieces of furniture spanning many, many centuries.

-I know it all might sound a bit boring, but I can assure you it’s not.
-In fact, this palace is one of the most beautiful places in Valencia, both inside and out.
+I know it might sound a bit boring, but I can assure you it’s not.
+This palace is one of the most beautiful places in Valencia, both inside and out.

 On the ground floor, you can see two carriages fit for a queen.
 The second floor features lavishly decorated rooms that will take your breath away.
-While the last floor offers an amazing opportunity to discover the history and art of ceramics and its importance in the local culture.
+And the last floor offers a fantastic opportunity to discover the history and art of ceramics and its importance in the local culture.

 San Nicolás Church is one of the most beautiful places to see in Valencia.
 Located in the Old Town, not far from the cathedral, this 15th-century church hosts some of the most spectacular Baroque interiors.